Looking for love, ladies?

 What the heck?
 Now seriously, 90 minutes?

 I have to be honest.
 I couldn’t read it.
-Every time I picked it up all I could think was: “90 minutes, isn’t that rushing it a bit?”
+Every time I picked it up all I could think was: “90 minutes, isn’t that pushing it a bit?”

 Ultimately my top choice was the most unlikely candidate, “The Things I Learned from the Women Who Dumped Me,” edited by Ben Karlin.